with Mark McGuinness

 The only way we can both know this for sure is by working together.

 So when I receive your coaching application, if I think we may be a good fit, I will invite you a coaching session where we’ll play full out on your current challenges and goals.
 There is no fee for this session, and no obligation to book any further coaching.
-There is also no guarantee I will offer you a coaching place afterwards.

 On your side